![[image ALT: Much of my site will be useless to you if you've got the images turned off!]](

 Bread was not generally made at home at Athens, but was sold in the market-place chiefly by women, called ἀρτοπώλιδες (cf. Aristoph.
 Vesp.
 1389, &c.).
 These women seem to have been what the fish-women of London are at present; they excelled in abuse, whence Aristophanes (Ran.
 856) says, λοιδορεῖσθαι ὥσπερ ἀρτοπώλιδας (Becker, Charikles, vol. I p284).

-a corn: The American reader is reminded that "corn" in British English means any kind of grain: usually wheat.
+a The American reader is reminded that "corn" in British English means any kind of grain: usually wheat.
 What we Americans call "corn", they call "maize"; it's a New World plant that the Greeks and Romans did not know.

 Images with borders lead to more information.